raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Every Session Signaling request message (QR=0) MUST elicit a response (QR=1), which MUST have the same MESSAGE ID in the DNS message header as in the corresponding request.
+Session Signaling request messages sent by the client elicit a response from the server, and Session Signaling request messages sent by the server elicit a response from the client.

 An initiator MUST NOT reuse a MESSAGE ID that is already in use for an outstanding request, unless specified otherwise by the relevant specification for the